Lump sums while on income support

-Tell us if you get a lump sum
+When to tell us if you get a lump sum

-Lump sums that count in the income test
+What counts in the income test

 Generally, lump sums count as income from the date you can get the money.

-There are 2 types of lump sums: remunerative and non remunerative.
+There are 2 types of lump sums - remunerative and non-remunerative.
 We treat them differently in the income test.

 Remunerative lump sums

 These are in return for something you’ve done.
 They include:

 - a commission payment